keycloak/keycloak-quickstarts/README.md

 Each quickstart provides its own documentation with the steps you need to follow in order to build, test, and run the example.
 Look at the `README.md` file at the root of a quickstart for more details.

+### Chrome driver version

+Some automated tests rely on the chrome browser present on your laptop.
+Also you need to have correct version of chrome driver according to the version of the chrome browser used.
+In case of the issues, see [Chrome page](https://googlechromelabs.github.io/chrome-for-testing/) and download correct chrome driver version for your Chrome browser.
+Then add system property `webdriver.chrome.driver` when running the tests according to chrome version and add whole path to the chrome driver.
+For instance something like `-Dwebdriver.chrome.driver=/somedir/chromedriver-linux64-119.0.6045.105/chromedriver`.

 ## Help and Documentation

 * [Documentation](https://www.keycloak.org/documentation.html)